News Europe/H2020 at AMU

-More information : AMU position paper on the proposal for Horizon Europe (Updated September 2019).
+For more information, please click here: AMU summary document on the proposal for Horizon Europe (Updated September 2019).
 Other internal summary documents are available on request.

-- Céline Damon, Promotion and Strategy Officer Europe Horizon 2020
+- Céline Damon, Head of Promotion and Strategy Europe Horizon 2020

 - Karl Stoeckel, Head of Representation to the European Institutions